Wisconsin Debt Relief

 Temporary Assistance Programs

-Temporary assistance programs in Wisconsin include the Wisconsin Work (W-2) Program run by the federal government under the Department of Health and Human Services.
+Temporary assistance in Wisconsin includes the Wisconsin Work (W-2) Program run by the federal government under the Department of Health and Human Services.

 To qualify for the W-2 program, your household income must be 115% less than the poverty level.
 Other requirements include having a child less than 18 years, being pregnant, or heading a household when you’re less than 18 years old.
 The program assists you with financial help and support services, including employment preparation services.